 Overlooking the lake, the gift shop features Kentucky handcrafts and souvenirs as well as informational boards/display on the park and black bears in the area.

 The 14 hiking trails that crisscross nearly 5 miles of rugged mountain terrain provide the opportunity to explore the park's giant rock formations and scenic overlooks.
 All of the trails are fairly short in length (1/8-7/8 mile), but many trail routes may be combined for hikes of varying lengths and difficulty.
 A trail guide publication is available at the park.
 Trails are open year-round.

 Rental equipment is available for horseshoes.
 Year-round.

 A nine-hole miniature golf course is near the lake and gift shop.
 This beautiful course follows the natural contours of the hillside overlooking the lake.
-April to October.
-A $2.50 fee is charged per round.
+A $2.75 fee is charged per round.

 Located at the base of Raven Rock, the amphitheater is equipped with lighting and seating to accommodate scouting and civic groups seeking a totally natural meeting site.
 This giant sandstone rockhouse can be reached from a trail at the top of Raven Rock or from the Laurel Trail behind the lake parking area.

 Pedal boat rental is available for use on the 3.5-acre lake.
 Open Monday thru Sunday.
 March - November.
 A rental fee is charged.

 The 2 picnic shelters on the park are equipped with grills and restroom facilities.
 When not reserved, the shelters may be used by all groups.
 For large groups wishing to rent a shelter, reservations are accepted up to one year in advance.
 April-October.
 Picnic areas and stone fireplace grills are located throughout the park.